-Prior authorization is required for donor human milk provided through Texas Medicaid CCP Services.
+Prior authorization is required for donor human milk provided through Texas Medicaid THSteps CCP Services.

 To obtain prior authorization, ordering providers must complete the CCP Prior Authorization Request Form and a Donor Human Milk Request Form every 180 days.
-The ordering physician must maintain an originally signed and completed form in the client's medical records, and the providing milk bank must also maintain a copy of the completed form in the client's medical records.
+The completed CCP Prior Authorization Request Form must be signed and dated by a physician or allowed practitioner familiar with the client before submitting the prior authorization request, and must include the procedure codes and quantities for the services requested.

-The physician ordering the donor human milk must complete all of the fields in Part A of the original form, including the documentation of medical necessity.
+The physician or allowed practitioner ordering the donor human milk must complete all of the fields in Part A of the original form, including the documentation of medical necessity.
 This information must be substantiated by written documentation in the clinical report.
-The physician must specify the quantity and the time frame in the Quantity Requested field (e.g., cubic centimeters per day or ounces per month).
+The physician or allowed practitioner must specify the quantity and the time frame in the Quantity Requested field (e.g., cubic centimeters per day or ounces per month).
 All of the fields in Part B of the form must be completed by the donor milk bank providing the donor human milk.